Dynamic phases induced by two-level system defects on driven qubits: Qubit-cTLS coupling under displacements

 where $\Delta_{c}=\omega_{q}^{\prime}-\omega_{c}$ denotes cTLS detuning from the linearized qubit.

-Given Eq.~(\ref{eq:eff_Ham}), the master equation of the qubit density matrix $\rho_{q}$ is derived from the Liouville equation $\dot{\rho}=-i\left[H_{\mathrm{eff}},\rho\right]$ for $\rho$ of the coupled system under the Born-Markov approximation.
-Exactly, the density matrix is assumed separable, i.e. $\rho(t)=\rho_{q}(t)\otimes\rho_{c}$, at initial moment before the time integration is carried out to the first perturbative order and the cTLS subsystem is traced out~\cite{supp1}.
-This leads to
+Given Eq.~(\ref{eq:eff_Ham}), the master equation of the qubit density matrix $\rho_{q}$ is derived from the Liouville equation $\dot{\rho}=-i\left[H_{\mathrm{eff}},\rho\right]$ for the coupled system $\rho$.
+We apply the Born-Oppenheimer-Markov approximation since the motion of the cTLS is relatively much slower than the fast motion of the qubit.
+Experimental studies~\citep{Klimov,Schlor} have shown that cTLS-induced variations in frequency and dephasing rate of the qubit occur over the scale of hours to days; the cTLS evolution is therefore not perturbed by the weak qubit-cTLS coupling over microsecond time scale considered here.
+Exactly, the density matrix is assumed separable, i.e. $\rho(t)=\rho_{q}(t)\otimes\rho_{c}$, at initial moment before the time integration is carried out to the first perturbative order and the cTLS subsystem is traced out.
+As shown in Appendix A, this leads to

 in the displaced $(\alpha,\alpha^{\ast})$-space.
-Besides the two Lindbladians contributed by direct coupling to the cTLS, the indirect coupling skewed by the driving field contributes the extra term in the second line.
-With $\nu=(\exp(\omega_{c}/k_{B}T)+1)^{-1}$ indicating the thermal inversion of the cTLS, the first and second Lindbladians accounts for the spontaneous qubit emission and absorption, respectively, where $\gamma=2g^{2}\gamma_{c}/(\gamma_{c}^{2}+\Delta_{c}^{2})$ is the decay rate according to the typical relaxation rate $\gamma_{c}$ of a cTLS~\cite{Lisenfeld16}.
+Besides the two Lindbladians contributed by direct coupling to the cTLS, the indirect coupling skewed by the driving field contributes the extra $\eta$ term.
+With $\nu=(\exp(\omega_{c}/k_{B}T)+1)^{-1}$ indicating the thermal inversion of the cTLS, the Lindbladians accounts for the spontaneous qubit emission (the third term) and absorption (the last term), where $\gamma=2g^{2}\gamma_{c}/(\gamma_{c}^{2}+\Delta_{c}^{2})$ is the decay rate according to the typical relaxation rate $\gamma_{c}$ of a cTLS~\citep{Lisenfeld16}.
 The $\eta$ term reflects the external driving under the influence of the environment, i.e.

 which comprises two terms.
 The first term of Eq.~(\ref{eq:drive_decay}) is contributed by a two-photon process where the driving field photon and the cTLS radiation photon concurrently mix with the qubit.
 Whereas, the second term corresponds to a one-photon process where the driving field photon bypasses the qubit and mixes with the cTLS.
 The resonance at the latter blocks the decay of the qubit that channels into the cTLS.
 It therefore adversely affects the decay depicted in Eq.~(\ref{eq:master_eqn}) and has the negative coefficient.
 On the other hand, both terms share the common factor $\alpha_{d}$ determined by the driving amplitude.
 Given the environmental temperature (on the mK range) of superconducting qubits, the inversion $v$ adopts a negligible value and the existence of the driving field in general accelerates qubit relaxations (contribution of the first term $\gg$ that of the second term).